startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     This model can then be used to determine whether two vertices belong to the same component, or whether adding an edge between them would result in a cycle.
-    DETECH CYCLE IN UNDIRECTED GRAPH:
+    DETECT CYCLE IN UNDIRECTED GRAPH:

         # A utility function to find the subset of an element i
         def find_parent(self, parent,i):